 - Select the tree you intend to purchase from the approved street tree list.

-- Plant the tree in the same spot your previous right-of-way tree was located between April 1 and June 1, 2021.
+- Plant the tree 3 to 5 feet from where your previous right-of-way tree was located between April and June.

 - Water and take care of the tree as it grows.